🔄

 Your subfloor is the foundation of your new flooring, and if it isn't perfectly clean, level, and dry, you could run into problems like squeaks, gaps, or an uneven finish down the road.
 Proper subfloor preparation is a critical step that can add $1 to $2 per square foot to your project.
 If your contractor discovers the subfloor is uneven, they will need to level it, which can incur an additional cost of $1 to $2 per square foot.
 This ensures your new engineered wood planks lay flat and lock together securely for a flawless, durable result.

-Underlayment and Materials
+Budgeting for Underlayment and Supplies

 Underlayment is a thin layer of material that goes between your subfloor and your new engineered wood.
 While it might seem like a minor detail, it plays a major role in performance and comfort.
 It provides cushioning underfoot, reduces noise, and can act as a moisture barrier, which is especially important over concrete subfloors.
 The price for underlayment can range from $0.50 to $2 per square foot, depending on the type and quality you choose.
 Your installer can recommend the best option based on your subfloor and the specific flooring you’ve selected.

-Finishing Touches: Trim and Molding
+Don't Forget Trim and Molding

 The final details are what give your new floors a polished, professional look.
 After the planks are laid, your contractor will need to reinstall baseboards and add other trim pieces, like quarter-round molding, to cover the expansion gaps along the walls.
 The cost to carefully remove and reinstall your existing baseboards typically ranges from $1 to $3 per linear foot.
 Keep in mind this is priced by the linear foot, not the square foot, so it’s calculated based on the perimeter of the room.
 If your old baseboards are damaged during removal or you want to install new ones, that will be an additional material cost.